supertestnet/8bit-cpu-for-bitvm/README.md

 6. JMP -- jump to another instruction
 7. JIC -- jump to another instruction if the carry bit is set, that is, if register A overflowed while computing a previous instruction (this allows for "bounded loops" so that the cpu can run a loop for X number of times and then break out of it)
 8. HLT -- stop the computer (actually stops the microinstruction counter from incrementing so that the computer stops changing its state til it runs out of cycles)
+9. .org -- initialize a byte of ram to a certain value (used in combination with .word)
+10. .word -- the value to initialize a byte of ram to (used in combination with .org)
+11. labels -- Assembly lets you name your functions using labels.
+An example is given in test_program.asm.
+Named functions can be written once and then called one or more times throughout your program without having to write out the code multiple times.
 ```

 Commands 1-6 take parameters.
 After specifying the command, give a number 0-15.
 Commands 1, 2, 3, and 4 use this number to set the ram to that byte, which it then loads into A (LDA), adds to A (ADD), subtracts from A (SUB), or overwrites with the contents of A (STA).
 Command 5 puts the number you specify directly into register A (usually it's a 1 or a 0 but it can be anything from 0 to 15).
 Commands 6 and 7 use the number you specify to determine which Assembly instruction in your program you want to jump to.